mocaspike150/mocaspike150.github.io/_posts/2019-10-01-moca-tshirt-sale.md

 <!--more-->

-What a year we had together with MOCA Relay, Spike 150 events, team bonding, marathon races... for all the runners out there wish to keep this fun memory and support MOCA Spike 150, we have a store open for runners to purchase MOCA Spike 150 running Tees!
+What a year we had together with MOCA Spike 150 Relay, runners events, team bonding, marathon races... for all the runners out there wish to keep this fun memory and support MOCA Spike 150, we have a store open for runners to purchase MOCA Spike 150 running Tees!

 MOCA has worked with New Balance - the official partner of TCS New York City Marathon, to provide our runners top of line quality of running T-shirts.
 We have short and long sleeves options for both male and female runners.
 All with MOCA's logo in the front, Spike 150 logo on the right sleeve, and Keep Calm and 吃飯 (eat rice) slogan in the back.
 Show your support by purchasing MOCA Spike 150 Tshirt and keep this fun memory!

-Two way to make your purchase:

-*
-  *Visit New Balance MOCA team store [here](https://www.newbalanceteam.com/team/member/order?orderId=56449) and have merchandise shipped to you.
+Visit New Balance MOCA team store [here](https://www.newbalanceteam.com/team/member/order?orderId=56449) and have merchandise shipped to you.
+Shipping is free is order $150 or more.
-  *Using google form to order and shipping to MOCA to avoid shipping fee.
-Pick up at MOCA anytime or our Pre-race festival before New York City Marathon.

 ![MOCA Spike 150 Running Tee](https://user-images.githubusercontent.com/46349226/66008702-871b3000-e485-11e9-8996-ffc4d804ab4a.jpg "MOCA Spike 150 Running Tee")